flavienbwk/book-devops/eng/AUDIOBOOK.md

 Due to the management's failure to anticipate decline or heed internal feedback, they initiate a transformation project.
 Concurrently, the isolated initiative, undertaken without informing management, leads to scope conflicts and unclear objectives.
 Management becomes increasingly disconnected from their teams, unaware that they've adopted new practices.
 The lack of communication with other employees and duplicated efforts become noticeable.
 This is the result of a lack of overall coherence—a fertile ground for resistance to change in the face of the leadership's belated reaction.

-!Timeline of the declining silo.\label{fig:2023cyclesilotage}

-To prevent the decline of a silo that would spread company-wide (fig. <spanc/>\ref{fig:2023cyclesilotage}), there needs to be effective communication among these silos (the Executive Committee, expertise centers, teams, etc.).
+To prevent the decline of a silo that would spread company-wide, there needs to be effective communication among these silos.
+Silos can include the Executive Committee, expertise centers or teams.
 Management must provide tools to ensure the entire company speaks the same language.
 They should also instill a shared vision, allowing teams to collaborate towards a unified goal.

 The DevOps movement believes in using common methodologies and tools to facilitate these exchanges.
 This chapter outlines the methodologies to adopt to achieve this objective.